 - 1. Apply the concepts of information, representation and computation to different types of cognition - 2.
 Delineate the conceptual developments in the field of cognitive science - 3.
-Identify the goals and problems of different approaches toward the study of cognition - 4.
-Differentiate the methods used across disciplines in the study of cognition
+Identify the key concepts, goals and problems of different approaches toward the study of the mind - 4.
+Differentiate the methods used across disciplines in the study of the mind